Jesus the Generous – “Just” a Son

 Soon afterward he went to a town called Nain, and his disciples and a great crowd went with him.
 As he drew near to the gate of the town, behold, a man who had died was being carried out, the only son of his mother, and she was a widow, and a considerable crowd from the town was with her.
 And when the Lord saw her, he had compassion on her and said to her, “Do not weep.”
 Luke 7.11-13

 It’s a tragic situation.
 He’s the only son of a widow.
 That phrase is chock full of meaning.
 In Jewish society, there’s no Social Security.
 There’s no government aid.
 She’s a widow, and without her son to take care of her, she’ll be all alone.
 There is no safety net.

 There’s a large crowd, and you can imagine the sadness.
 And the whispers.
 How will she take care of herself?

 Now note, Jesus is on his way somewhere.
-He’s got a large crown with him too.
+He’s got a large crowd with him too.
 But he interrupts his mission for another mission.
 He interrupts the procession (think about it–not cool–how many people interrupt a funeral procession?!!).
-Jesus speaks, “young man arise!”
+Jesus speaks, “Young man arise!”

 Here’s what I love about this passage.
 It says that the young man sat up and began to speak.
 And Jesus “gave him to his mother.”